 31. Day trip to the Dry Tortugas

 I’ve tried and failed to do this many times because I’m not good at booking ahead and the ferry that goes out to the Dry Tortugas is popular.
 However, if you are planning ahead and booking some Key West excursions, put this at the top of your list.
 You get a full day of adventuring with a visit to Fort Zachary as well as time to snorkel.
 You can book a trip to the Dry Tortugas Key West here.

 32. Go on a snorkelling trip

 Is there anything better than being face down in aqua coloured waters?
 What Key West lacks in golden sands, it makes up for with beautiful waters so go ahead and book some water-based Key West activities.
 You can book Key West snorkelling tours here:

 33. Take a Tiki Hut sunset cruise

 ‘We’re going on a tiki hut sunset cruise,’ the couple explained to me and it took a minute (and further questions) for me to connect the dots.
 Sure, I knew what a tiki hut was.
 And I’d been on many sunset cruises.
 But a tiki hut that floats and does a sunset cruise?
 That was definitely new to me.
 And, it’s possible in Key West.
 I have yet to try it but it looks amazing and surely has to be one of the most fun things to do in Key West?
 You can book tickets here.

-34. Explore the Key West beaches
+34. Explore the beaches

 If you do want to have a beach day in Key West and have set your expectations (no reams of golden sands), there are a few Key West beaches to chose from.